 The State Commission for Certifying Polish Language Proficiency published a notice on April 15 confirming that results from the February 14–15 session are still in the approval stage and certificates have not been issued.
 The original cyberattack notice from March is here as a PDF.

-NAWA is now working with OPI and the Ministry of Science and Higher Education to bring the system back in a secure form, with the next exam sessions scheduled for April 25–26 and June 27–28.
-As of late April, they have not committed to a date when certificate production will resume.
+The April 25–26 exam session went ahead despite the disruption.
+The next session is scheduled for June 27–28, and the State Commission published the list of centres for it on April 27.
+NAWA is also working with OPI and the Ministry of Science and Higher Education to bring the certification system back in a secure form, but as of late April they have not committed to a date when certificate production will resume.

 The waiting times were already long before the attack